 There are other ways in which you can avoid probate.
 The first step is speaking with an experienced estate planning attorney who can guide you through each step of the estate planning process and ensure that your estate is distributed according to your wishes.

-Need a Wilmington Probate Attorney?
+Need a Wilmington Estate Administration Attorney?
 Call Us Today

 The estate administration process is long and tedious.
 Handling extensive documentation, applications, notices, filings, inventories, and estate distribution can be draining and time-consuming.

 Rountree Losee assists executors, beneficiaries, heirs, trustees, and surviving spouses through the probate process.
-Contact our office today to speak with a Wilmington probate attorney.
+Contact our office today to speak with a Wilmington Estate Administration attorney.